 Reeds Lake Bike Route

-Prior to reaching the first-mile marker, you’ll approach the Hodenpyl Woods. which also has a mile-long scenic Wildflower Trail.
-If you choose to view the scenic Hodenpyl Woods, make sure to check out the wood’s map, and plant identification map.
+Prior to reaching the first-mile marker, you’ll approach Hodenpyl Woods, which also has a mile-long unpaved scenic Wildflower Trail.
+If your bike is up to it, the trail is ideal for off-road cycling with manageable twists, banks and slopes.
+Check out the Woods map and plant identification key if you’d like to explore this area.

 Mile 1